NEWSLETTER

 Immutability

-The blocks on a chain record all information related to transactions in chronological order, and once a piece of information is put on the chain, it is impossible to tamper with without notifying all nodes in the network.
+Blockchain records transactions chronologically, and altering data is impossible without notifying all network nodes.
 Thanks to immutability among the advantages of DeFi, it is virtually impossible to alter any record on the blockchain network.

 Transparency: